-From 1 October 2021, the National Data Opt-out will also apply to any confidential patient information shared by your GP practice with other organisations for purposes except your individual care.
+The National Data Opt-out will also apply to any confidential patient information shared by your GP practice with other organisations for purposes except your individual care.
 It won't apply to this data being shared by GP practices with NHS Digital, as it is a legal requirement for GP practices to share this data with NHS Digital and the National Data Opt-out does not apply where there is a legal requirement to share data.

-You can find out more about and register a National Data Opt-out or change your choice on nhs.uk/your-nhs-data-matters or by calling 0300 3035678.
+You can find out more about and register a National Data Opt-out or change your choice on nhs-data-matters or by calling 0300 3035678.